 Click here to know the MBA application essay questions of the Business Schools ranked 11–20.

 Popularly known as diversity essays, these questions are an attempt to look into the applicant’s non-academic or social background.
 Diversity here does not only mean cultural, national, or racial diversity.
-Through the question the Admission Committee (ADCOM) wants to understand how unique you are.
-What is the thing about you that is different from others in the course?
+Through the question, the Admission Committee (ADCOM) wants to understand how unique you are.
+What is the trait about you that is different from others in the course?
 How will you as a person contribute to the course?
 Is there something worth learning from you?
 MBA Application essay on Diversity is not just about race; here it is about geographic, socio-economic, cultural, religious, people with various disabilities.
 Read on to know how to write MBA application essays on diversity.

 As the information about other applicants is not known, deciding why one is unique is a difficult task.
 Physical achievements know no bounds, it can be a big feat for someone to go down the Grand Canyon but then there might be someone else there who has visited the Challenger deep.

 The uniqueness has to be about the person and their thoughts and the actions they have taken or the lessons they have learnt.
 It can be something as basic as philately, pottery, and origami or as big as participating in a Desert car rally.
 What is notable here is take-away of these activities.
-Teaching origami or chess to kids, or may be organising pottery workshops for old age home residents as a part of therapy and entertainment counts towards diversity.
+Teaching origami or chess to kids, or may be organising pottery workshops for old age home residents as a part of therapy and entertainment, counts towards diversity.

 Leadership, Focus, and Team spirit

 Before writing an MBA application essay, it is important to remember that business schools aim to create future leaders and are, therefore, looking for people with team skills and leadership traits.
 You do not need to have performed exceptional feats to be able to write about your possible contribution to the school/university.
 So, in case, you have climbed Mount Everest, which would be very good but if you have led your school group on a treasure hunt successfully or unsuccessfully also works.
-The aspect to focus on here is to be able to showcase how and to what degree the situations or challenges you have been in have affected or changed you, the changes can be positive or negative or both.
+The aspect to focus on here is to be able to showcase how and to what degree the situations or challenges you have been in have affected or changed you, the changes can be positive or negative, or both.

 While being honest is good, we should be politically correct at the same time.
 In the present scenario, racial diversity is not as important as diversity of experience.
 In case, you decide to write about racial diversity, instead write about cultures, people, family, travel, social discomfort, maturation and introspection without the racial characteristics.
-The MBA application essay write up should be more about the diversity observed and changes incorporated within the self.
+The MBA application essay write-up should be more about the diversity observed and changes incorporated within the self.
 More than prejudices, the diversity essay should be showcasing your response to the situation you were in, what have you learnt from your experiences and more importantly how has it moulded your world view.

 Similarly, views on LGBTQIA issues should be best avoided.

-The diversity essay is about YOU, so instead of trying to impress the ADCOM with some great unachievable feat you have been planning, explain who you are, what are your life experiences, perspectives, and background.
+The diversity essay is about YOU, so instead of trying to impress the ADCOM with some great unachievable feat you have been planning, explain who you are, what are your life experiences, perspectives and background.
 Mention a story or episode from your life which has affected you.

 There is a fine line between humour and offence.
 Keep the humour to a line or two.
 If you have doubts on the humour, remove it.
 Culturally, what is humour for one person might be offensive to someone else.